SynLube logo SynLube Lube-4-Life®

 By contrast all the Automobile marketers in USA once again forecast increase in their own sales in the near future, totally disregarding the fact that if ALL those forecasts would materialize the vehicle sales would have to be in 25 million range, or at least twice what will be achieved even under the most optimistic circumstances.

-It is doubtful that FIAT/CHRYSLER will survive for another 2 years, for sure there is no market for 500,000 FIAT 500 minicars that are planned to be made in Mexico.
-At the same time the number one minicar specialist SUZUKI is quietly contemplating total exist from US market ala the style set up few years ago by ISUZU.
+Amazingly FIAT/CHRYSLER survived for another 2 years, but for sure there is no market for 500,000 FIAT 500 minicars that can be made in Mexico annually (over 150,000 of them).
+FIAT has sold just 19,769 of them in 2011.
+At the same time the number one minicar specialist SUZUKI is quietly exited from US market ala the style set up few years ago by ISUZU.

 On the other hand companies that are yet to exist are proclaiming to build new factories (with US Government money) to build millions of electric and hybrid vehicles, which the public has almost no interest in buying (less than 2 % are even interested).